Find A Doctor

 Director of The Emilia Saint-Amand Krimendahl Institute for Trauma Care

 Dr. Prittie received her DVM from the Virginia-Maryland School of Veterinary Medicine, after which she completed a small animal medicine and surgery internship and residencies in both Small Animal Internal Medicine and Emergency and Critical Care Medicine at the AMC.
-She is a Diplomate of the American College of Veterinary Internal Medicine and the American College of Veterinary Emergency and Critical Care, and has been a staff criticalist at the AMC since 2002.
+She is a Diplomate of the American College of Veterinary Internal Medicine and the American College of Veterinary Emergency and Critical Care and has been a Senior Veterinarian at AMC since 2002.
 In addition to her clinical duties, Dr. Prittie serves as director of the AMC ECC residency training program, overseeing resident clinical training, board preparation, and research and publication; she has over 35 publications spanning 20 years.

 Dr. Prittie has specific professional interests in trauma and shock, respiratory physiology, fluid resuscitation, transfusion medicine, and prevention of hospital-acquired infections.
 In her free time, she enjoys running, cooking and reading.
 She and her husband, Chad, have 2 boys, Benjamin and Thomas, and two Australian Cattle Dogs, Persephone and Seraphina, who are siblings to each other and the boys.